panoptesDev/Safecoin/docs/src/cli/delegate-stake.md

 After you have [received PANO](transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
 Stake is what we call tokens in a _stake account_.
-Safecoin weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
-Safecoin then generates new PANO periodically to reward stakers and validators.
+Panoptis weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
+Panoptis then generates new PANO periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate.